danielle-askew/Election_Analysis/README.md

 2. Get the complete list of the candidates who received votes.
 3. Calculate the total number of votes each candidate received.
 4. Calculate the percentage of votes each candidate won.
 5. Determine the winner of the election based on popular vote.
+7. Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
+8. Calculate which county had the largest number of votes

 ## Resources
 - Data Source: election_analysis.csv